LeXTea/farcaster/.github/ISSUE_TEMPLATE/new-feature.md

 ---
 name: New Feature
 about: Suggest/Implement an idea for this project
-title: ''
+title: "[Feature]: "
 labels: enhancement
 assignees: ''

 ---

-**Detailed Description**
+## Description
-A clear and concise description of the new feature that you like to see implement.
-Add additional context if needed. (i.e, Why is this important?, How can this benefit others?)
+Provide a clear and concise description of the feature you’d like to see implemented.

-**Describe a solution (if applicable)**
-A clear and concise decription of how can this idea be implement.

-**Describe alternatives you've considered**
-A clear and concise description of any alternative solutions or features you've considered.

-**Possible Implementation**
+Include **why this feature is important** and **how it could benefit others**.

+---

+## Proposed Solution
+If you have an idea for how this could be implemented, describe it here.
+Be as specific as possible.

+---

+## Implementation Ideas
-Any suggestions that can help improve features/ideas
+Any thoughts, mockups, or suggestions that could help improve or design this feature.

-**Tasks**
+---

+## Tasks
+List the main steps required for this feature.
+(This is example)
+- [ ] Discuss / brainstorm
+- [ ] Design implementation
-- [ ] Discuss/brainstrom...
+- [ ] Development
-- [ ] Design...
+- [ ] Testing
-- [ ] etc...
+- [ ] Documentation

-**Page**
+## Affected Pages/Componenets
-If applicable, what page will this affect?
+If applicable, list which pages, files, or components this feature will affect.

-**Additional context**
+## Additional Context
-Add any other context or screenshots about the feature request here.
+Add any other context, references, or screenshots related to the request.